chb/ccdaScorecard/README.md

 ### Stats

 As documents are validated, they're logged and used to calculate statistics about how often best practices are followed.
-Each rubric is associated with summary data consisting of a set of counts for each possible grade.
+Each rubric is associated with summary data, so you can easily get a count of how often each grade is achieved -- and get a better sense of how conformant your document is relative to the broader community.

 For example, a rubric for a well-followed best practice might look like:

 ```